$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Introduction

-Categorified $q$-skew Howe duality in the $\mathfrak{sl}_n$ case means that there is a strong $\mathfrak{sl}_m$-$2$-representation $\Gamma_{m,n\ell,n}\colon \Ucatm\to \mathcal W^p_{\Lambda}$ of Khovanov and Lauda's~\cite{kl5} categorification of $\dot{\Uu}_q(\mathfrak{sl}_m)$, that we denote by $\Ucatm$, to a certain category of matrix factorizations (see~\cite{my} Definition 9.1) equivalent to a (suitable) module category $\mathcal W^p_{\Lambda}$ of the $\mathfrak{sl}_n$-web algebra $H_n(\Lambda)$ (see~\cite{mack1} Definition 7.1).
-This functor was used in~\cite{mack1} to show that $H_n(\Lambda)$ is Morita equivalent to a certain block of the cyclotomic KL-R algebra $R_{\Lambda}$\footnote{We note that we follow~\cite{mpt},~\cite{my} and~\cite{tub3} with our notation for $\Ucatm$, $\Gamma_{m,n\ell,n}$ and $R_{\Lambda}$.}.
-Roughly: On the categorified level the observations above allow us to extend the construction of the ``foamy'' version of Hu and Mathas graded cellular basis to the $\mathfrak{sl}_n$ setting.
-We do this by giving a \textit{growth algorithm} for homomorphisms (modulo null-homotopic maps) of matrix factorizations in Definition~\ref{defn-growthfoam}.
-These form a graded cellular basis, see Theorem~\ref{thm-cellular}.
-The procedure is \textit{explicit} and two immediate advantages are that the growth algorithm gives a basis of $\mathrm{HOM}_{\mathrm{nh}}(\widehat{u},\widehat{v})$ for any $u,v\in W_n(\vec{k})$ (here $\widehat{u},\widehat{v}$ are certain associated matrix factorizations) and computations can be done completely \textit{locally} using the cyclotomic KL-R relations, see~\cite{kl1} or~\cite{hm} for a list of these relations in terms of diagrams or multitableaux.
-Another direct advantage of using only the cyclotomic quotients is that everything is \textit{finite dimensional} and can be done using \textit{explicit bases}.
+Roughly speaking, on the categorified level the observations above allow us to extend the construction of the foamy version of HM graded cellular basis to the $\mathfrak{gl}_n$ setting.
+We do this by giving a growth algorithm for homomorphisms (modulo null-homotopic maps) of matrix factorizations in Definition \ref{defn-growthfoam}.
+These form a graded cellular basis, see Theorem \ref{thm-cellular}.
+The procedure is explicit and two immediate advantages are that the growth algorithm gives a basis of $\mathrm{HOM}_{\mathrm{nh}}(\widehat{u},\widehat{v})$ for any $u,v\in W_n(\vec{k})$ (here $\widehat{u},\widehat{v}$ are certain associated matrix factorizations) and computations can be done completely locally using the cyclotomic KLR relations, see \cite{kl1} or \cite{hm} for a list of these relations in terms of diagrams or multitableaux.
+Another direct advantage of using only the cyclotomic quotients is that everything is finite dimensional and can be done using explicit bases.
+And, as before, our construction is completely combinatorial and one does not need the matrix factorization (or $\mathfrak{gl}_n$-foams).

-And, as before, our construction is \textit{completely combinatorial} using cyclotomic KL-R diagrams and the underlying ``higher Specht combinatorics'' of the Hu and Mathas basis.
-That is, one does not really need the matrix factorization (or $\mathfrak{sl}_n$-foams).
-But to get a little bit more precise what this means we need to talk about \textit{thick calculus}.